tonyp7/ImageView/README.md

 ImageView is portable and self-contained within its executable.
 Installation is not required.
 Settings are saved individually for each user.

-ImageView is safe and completely private.
+ImageView is safe and respects your privacy.
 It runs offline with no connection to the Internet.

+# Download

+# Screenshots